SteelCompendium/data-gen/Ancestries/Elf, high.md

 Llyander shrugged.
 “What does anyone really look like?”
 And while the other children chalked this up to their escort's normally abstruse mode of communication, Meliora caught a glimpse of understanding somewhere in her mind.

 The king turned back to them.
 “Should any of you seek hidden lore or deep wisdom, please allow me to serve you first.
-But you, young woman, the human child who learned our language, I name thee elf friend.
+But you, young woman, the [[Human|human]] child who learned our language, I name thee elf friend.
 And my naming carries power.
 You will find the learning of our lore will come more quickly to you, and all those who still revere the elves will give you safe passage in their lands.”

 Llyander put their hands on their hips and regarded the children.
 “Not bad for your second quest.
 What shall you do for an encore?”